Teoscar Hernández Preview, Player Props: Mariners vs. White Sox

-The Seattle Mariners, including Teoscar Hernandez (.368 batting average in his past 10 games), battle starting pitcher Touki Toussaint and the Chicago White Sox at Guaranteed Rate Field, Monday at 8:10 PM ET.
+On Tuesday, Teoscar Hernandez (batting .400 in his past 10 games) and the Seattle Mariners play the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
+First pitch is at 8:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Astros.
+In his most recent game, he collected three RBI (going 2-for-5 with a home run) against the White Sox.

 Teoscar Hernández Game Info & Props vs. the White Sox